 Whenever I hear another lecture about how architecture is the pillar of society, I want to hold my breath until I pass out.

-The first time I heard this, I immediately thought 'No, it's not.
-Its primary function is shelter.
-Its secondary function is as a medium for expressing a message.'
+The first time I heard this, I immediately thought 'no it's not. it's primary function is shelter.
+It's secondary function is as a medium for expressing a message.'
 It's very simple.
 But why have simple, when you can have complicated?
+Eh?

 Maybe if instructors and professionals were ready to let go of the useless notion of architecture as some kind of noble art and would get down to the translation and passing-on of knowledge--including a specialized education in other disciplines--we'd have a shot at holding our own with the other professions instead of looking like slack-jawed yokels when people ask us 'So what is it that architects do...?